mgrybyk/mocha-qtest-mapping-reporter/README.md

 ## How it works

-Before test execution is started reporter gets Test Runs of Test Suite.
+Before test execution is started reporter either gets Test Runs of Test Suite or creates empty Test Suite.

 Having Test Runs reporter can build mapping like: { testCaseId: testRunId }
+If Test Run for a particular Test Case is missing in Test Suite it will be added automatically.

-If test has string like @qTest[123456] in name, reporter uploads mocha test result once step is completed (failed or passed).
+Assuming test has string like @qTest[123456] in name, reporter uploads mocha test result once step is completed (failed or passed).

 ## Configuration